Amatul Kibria Keya Chowdhury: Biography

-Amatul Kibria Keya Chowdhury was hospitalized on 10 November 2017 after attending a program of Department of Social Services in Bahubal Upazila, Habiganj District, during which a physical altercation broke out between her supporters and those of Bahubal Upazila Vice-chairman and Jubo League leader, Tara Mia.
+Chowdhury was hospitalized on 10 November 2017 after attending a program of the Department of Social Services in Bahubal Upazila, Habiganj District, during which a physical altercation broke out between her supporters and those of Bahubal Upazila vice-chairman and Jubo League leader, Tara Mia.
 The program was to distribute welfare cheques and benefits cards among elderly gypsies.
-The Police had to charge at the crowd to bring the situation under control.
+The police had to charge at the crowd to bring the situation under control.